mikeizbicki/fac_test_greek/books/levelC/themes.md

 ## Grammar

 - Continue using only present tense verbs and infinitives.
 - **NEW**: Characters may speak in 1st/2nd person singular/plural and may use singular/plural commands.
+Commands can use aorist or present stems as appropriate.
 - **NEW**: Nouns can now be in the vocative case.
 Always use ὦ before the vocative to help children identify the vocative.
 - Subjects and objects should always be explicit during the dialogue.
 - **IMPORTANT**: We do not yet introduce questions; all dialogue must be statements or imperatives.